Château de la Moutte - Domaine Emile Ollivier

 Secondary.

-Guided tour of the château Guided tour of the library and / or thematic mediation based on the book, depending on the program and the class.
+Guided tour of the château Guided tour of the library and / or themed mediation based on the book, depending on the program and the class.

 High school (Première class).